pabloubilla/moth_monitoring/README.md

 # Interactive Habitat Monitoring Map with Bokeh

-This project leverages the Bokeh library to create an interactive web application for visualizing and optimizing the placement of environmental monitors in the Pirbright Range.
-It is designed to assist environmental scientists and conservationists in strategically deploying monitors to efficiently cover different habitat types.
+This project is built on the context of locating AMI-traps in order to monitor moths in a remote site in Surrey.

 ## Features